longhorn/longhorn/enhancements/20240423-longhorn-commandline-interface.md

 - Difficulty in gathering information for troubleshooting.
 - Manual processes for retrieving data and information during Longhorn failures.

-### Goals Of The Longhorn Toolbox CLI
+### Goals

-This proposal's primary goal is to introduce the Longhorn Toolbox CLI, laying the foundation for simplifying manual Longhorn operations.
+This proposal's primary goal is to introduce a Longhorn CLI (`longhornctl`), laying the foundation for simplifying manual Longhorn operations.
 The specific objective include:

 - Providing a single, unified interface for common operations.
 - Reducing the time and effort required for one-time operations.